 Sugar cookie dough is so versatile, so use it to make Cinnamon Roll cookies.
-All the flavor of cinnamon rolls, these cookeis aren’t just for breakfast!
+All the flavor of cinnamon rolls in delicious cookies!

 Baking as theatre

 If cookie sheets are the stage in the baking world, then sugar cookie dough is a star player (to paraphrase Shakespeare, rather badly).
 The dough is a shape-shifter (like Odo from Star Trek: Deep Space Nine…and if you get that reference, you’re probably as big a nerd as I am.
 Welcome to the club!), morphing freely between cut-outs to stamped to spritzed from a cookie press.
 And it can be used as a stand-in for yeasted dough to create a cookie from a beloved breakfast item.
 Behold…I give you Cinnamon Roll cookies. [ Ta da!! ]

 Alright, I don’t give you these cookies…Sally from Sallys Baking Addiction gave them to you.
 If you haven’t yet visited Sally’s website, it’s a baker’s dream.
 Filled with inventive recipes, gorgeous photos, and enough tips, tricks, and down-to-earth instruction, it’s a place to make a baking geek like me weep.
 Really, her site is definitely worth a visit…plan to stay a while.
 Anyway, Sally recently posted her recipe for these Cinnamon Roll cookies, and I immediately ran to the kitchen to soften up some butter in preparation to make them.